Every day at the Garden, kids and teens can embark on an exciting adventure—the adventure of discovering the world of plants.

 Hands-on gardening is the perfect way for kids to get outside and get their hands dirty.
-Guided by instructors, kids plant, tend, and harvest fresh produce; prepare and taste the fruits of their labor; and enjoy the beautiful natural setting of the Edible Academy and its programs in the Ruth Rea Howell Family Garden.
+Guided by instructors, children plant, tend, and harvest fresh vegetables and herbs; prepare and taste the fruits of their labor; and enjoy the beautiful natural setting of the Edible Academy and its programs in the Ruth Rea Howell Family Garden.

-NYBG offers camps during February and spring school breaks and during the summer.
-Each camp program offers playful and creative opportunities for children to explore the world around them using a mix of nature exploration, science activities, art, group projects, our vast 250 acres, and more.
-The opening of the Edible Academy in June 2018 will feature a new set of camps highlighting art, sustainability, and culinary themes.
+NYBG offers camps during winter, spring, and summer school breaks.
+Each camp program offers playful and creative opportunities for children Grades K–8 to explore the world around them using a mix of nature exploration, science activities, art, group projects, our vast 250 acres, and more.

 Girl and Boy Scouts